 The Company evaluates long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of the assets to future undiscounted cash flows to be generated by the asset.
 If such assets are considered to be impaired, the impairment to be recognized is measured as the amount by which the carrying amount of the assets exceeds the fair value of the assets.
-The Company has not recognized impairment losses on any longlived assets in fiscal years 2018, 2017 or 2016.
+The Company has not recognized impairment losses on any long-lived assets in 2019, 2018 or 2017.